portfedh/portfolio_grafana/README.md

 I would recommend using  a virtual environment.
 You can find documentation on setting one up [here.](https://docs.python.org/3/library/venv.html)

-Once python 3 is installed, you will need to add the following libraries from [pip.](https://pypi.org/):
+Once python 3 is installed, you will need to add the following libraries from pip:

 - [Pandas](https://pypi.org/project/pandas/)
 - [Cryptography](https://pypi.org/project/cryptography/)